-The Minister for Faith, Lord Bourne of Aberystwyth joined local dignitaries to present Community Champions from the North West with an award in recognition of their outstanding work to tackle hatred and unite people in their communities through organising events to commemorate the Srebrenica genocide.
+The Minister for Faith, Lord Bourne of Aberystwyth joined local dignitaries to present Community Champions from the North West with an award in recognition of their outstanding work to tackle hatred and unite people in their communities through organising community action to commemorate the Srebrenica genocide.

 The dinner took place at the British Muslim Heritage Centre in Manchester and was attended by senior figures including Shadow Minister, Afzal Khan MP and the Shadow Secretary of State for Northern Ireland and former Police and Crime Commissioner for Greater Manchester, Tony Lloyd MP.
 Other guests included the Lord Mayor of Manchester Cllr June Hitchen and the Vice Lord-Lieutenant of Greater Manchester, Paul Griffiths.

 From events held in prisons, NHS trusts and police forces across the North West, commemorations were celebrated for generating new ways of bringing communities from different backgrounds together and engaging people in learning the lessons of Srebrenica.
 An overwhelming number of people participated in the voting process with votes cast online for nominees in five categories that ranged from Best New Initiative to Best Engagement from an Organisation.
 In addition, Continued Dedication Awards were awarded in acknowledgment of the enormous contribution made by Aisha Mirza, Umer Khan and Dudia Zilic as well as a special Chairman’s Award that was presented to Steve Baker by Lord Bourne for his tireless efforts and dedication to raising awareness and educating others about Srebrenica over a number of years.

 Dr Waqar Azmi OBE, Chairman of Remembering Srebrenica, said: